Fandango (streaming service): History

 In April 2020, it was announced that NBCUniversal subsidiary Fandango Media would acquire Vudu for an undisclosed amount; the sale closed on July 6, 2020.
 Fandango is minority owned by Warner Bros., and operated the similar service FandangoNow.
 As part of the sale, Walmart will maintain its relationships with Vudu, including account integration and promotion of the service via Walmart's website.

 On August 3, 2021, FandangoNow was merged into Vudu.
 Fandango chose to retain the "Vudu" name as it was the larger service and had better brand recognition.
 As a result of a prior agreement with Roku, Inc. inherited from Fandango acquisition M-Go, Vudu would also become the official digital media storefront of Roku digital media players.

 In June 2023, AMC Theatres (which has been a long-time partner of Fandango's online movie ticketing service) announced that Vudu would subsume its AMC Theatres On Demand service, with its library being transferred to the platform and upgraded to higher quality formats where applicable.
 Users would be able to migrate to Vudu through August 31, 2023.

 On February 16, 2024, it was announced that the service would be rebranded as "Fandango at Home" to unify it with its parent company.
 This took effect March 12, 2024.
+In 2026, the "at Home" was dropped from the name with the service rebranding simply as Fandango.

 Content

 As of June 2019, Vudu's selection contains over 24,000 titles in their catalog and over 8,000 television shows.
 Titles range from major motion pictures, independent films, documentaries, children's programming, anime, musicals, recorded musical performances, cartoons, and television series.
 Vudu has established content licensing contracts with all major movie studios as well as over 50 smaller and independent studios.
 Films are available to rent in standard-definition, high-definition, and 4K ultra high definition formats, with Dolby Atmos, Dolby Vision, and HDR10 available on supported devices and content.

 In October 2016, Vudu added a free, ad-supported streaming library to its platform in the United States branded as "Movies on Us", featuring recent and classic films.

 In October 2018, Vudu partnered with MGM Television to develop and acquire original programming for Movies on Us, with a focus on "family-friendly, advertiser-friendly content" derived from existing MGM properties.
 Vudu premiered its first original series, Mr. Mom—a continuation of the 1983 film of the same name, on September 12, 2019.

+In July 2026, Versant announced that Fandango would broadcast German Bundesliga matches in the United States as part of a five-year deal alongside the USA Network, marking the platform's first venture into sports broadcasting.